nuxt-modules/ngrok/docs/content/en/usage.md

   </code-block>
 </code-group>

 When running Nuxt in dev mode you will now see a Public Url in the Nuxt CLI that you can copy and share with anyone.
-They will then be able to see your localhost.
+They will then be able to see your localhost and watch your live changes while working in de mode.

 <alert type="warning">